caciqu3s/NestJS-todo/README.md

 # NestJS Task (todo) API example
-In this repo, you can see an api builded with NestJS, TypeORM and MySQL DB.
+In this repo, you can see an api built with NestJS, TypeORM and MySQL DB.
 To run it, follow those instructions.

 ## How to run
 1) Create a docker container of mysql: